aptos-labs/create-aptos-dapp/templates/indexer-template/indexer/README.md

 We use the term indexer and processor interchangeably.

+When developing locally, you can use a local Postgres DB and run the indexer locally.

+When deploying to the cloud, I recommend using [Neon Postgres](https://neon.tech/) or Google Cloud SQL for database and Google Cloud Run for hosting indexer.

 ## Pre-requisites

-Create a Vercel account and a Google Cloud account.
-We use Vercel to host the Postgres DB and Google Cloud to host the indexer.

-Create a new Vercel Postgres DB and a new Google Cloud project.

-Learn more about Vercel Postgres on [their docs](https://vercel.com/docs/storage/vercel-postgres).
+Install rust.

+Install postgres.

 Install diesel cli to run migrations.
+Please only use this command to install diesel cli because we only need postgres feature.

 ```sh
 cargo install diesel_cli --no-default-features --features postgres
 ```

+Install docker because we need to put indexer in docker container when deploying to cloud.

 ## Running the indexer locally